Get An Exclusive Look At Netflix's New 'Boss Baby' Interactive Special

 Netflix suggests you join in the story on a newer device, including smart TVs, streaming media players, game consoles, computer browsers, Android phones and tablets, iPhones, iPads, and iPod touches.
 Additionally, ensure that your device is running the latest version of the Netflix app to play these titles interactively.

-So while you wait for The Boss Baby: Back In Business — Get That Baby to premiere on Netflix on Sept.
+So while you wait for The Boss Baby: Get That Baby! to premiere on Netflix on Sept.
 1, you can introduce your kids to the OG 2017 film, The Boss Baby, which is available to stream on Amazon Prime as well as YouTube.